Great Beginners Course

 - A-Z training on setting up your WordPress blog from scratch

 - You have to buy at least two of their courses to get the full training

-Some WA affiliates go as far as to write comparison reviews of all the affiliate marketing courses there are (including those in our top-3 list) and conclude with WA being the best alternative.
+Some Wealthy Affiliate affiliates go as far as to write comparison reviews of all the affiliate marketing courses there are (including those in our top-3 list) and conclude with Wealthy Affiliate being the best alternative.
 Crazy!

 However, it’s not all bad, as it is beginner-friendly.
 They have monthly training classrooms you can partake in.
-And they also provide free web hosting for being a member of WA.
+And they also provide free web hosting for being a member of Wealthy Affiliate.

 - Decent affiliate marketing fundamental training

 - Monthly webinars to answer questions you may have

 - Good product to promote if you’re truthful in what’s offered